mmirthula02/mmirthula02/README.md

-- 🔭 I’m currently working on Machine learning
+- 🔭 I’m currently working on Machine learning and web development
-- 🌱 I’m currently learning front end web development
+- 🌱 I’m currently learning Data structures and algorithms
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: I start working only when my coffee does!!